uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ### Explore data visually

-Let's start with a question: Does population grow over the years?
+Let’s start with a question: Does population grow over the years?

-We can make a simple plot with the basics of `ggplot2`:
+We can make a simple plot with the basics of ggplot2:

 ``` r
 ggplot(data = gapminder,